 There is only one hostel, The Cathedral Hostel, which is centrally located and has cheap prices for student travelers.

-With endless numbers of churches, cathedrals, and gorgeous buildings, Murcia is perfect for lazily wandering around and marveling at the ornate Spanish architecture.
+With lots of churches, cathedrals, and gorgeous buildings, Murcia is perfect for relaxing and exploring.

 5. Reykjavik, Iceland

 Most travelers visit Iceland for its majestic, rugged natural beauty.

 But the capital city of Reykjavik is a pristine, modern city where you can immerse yourself in the Nordic culture.

 Sample some of the odd Icelandic foods like whale and puffin meat.
 Also be sure to try the thick dairy product known as Skyr.